mhdzumair/AdsFucker/README.md

 ## Note
 ```
   * This add-on will not collect any of the user's data
-  * I will not responsible for anything that may happen to your account.
+  * I will not be responsible for anything that may happen to your account.
   * You do it at your own risk and take the responsibility upon yourself.
-  * finaly, i will not promote any refrels. just publish my experimentals.
+  * finally, I will not promote any referrals.
+I Just publish my experimental work.
 You can also contribute too.
-    If you have any issues or feature request, than open new issue. i'm so happy to answer.
+    If you have any issues or feature request, then open new issue.
+I'm so happy to answer.
 ```
 <br>